SAHIL-NAZIR/Financely/README.md

 <h1 align="center">FINANCELY -   A Financial Management Tool</h1><br>
-<p align="center">Financial Plus Limited is a cryptocurrency & forex trading firm, concentrated in producing favourable financing solutions.
+<p align="center">Financely is a cryptocurrency & forex trading firm, concentrated in producing favourable financing solutions.
 The strenuous exercise in this domain has admitted the company to form an adequate team of experts to get a great solid experience in this field.</p><br>

 ---